 People come to Italy from around the world to see the famous Cinque Terre, five fishing villages suspended between the mountain and the sea.
 These charming villages boast colorful houses, vertical vineyards and olive tree plantations.
 But how many know about Portovenere, a gem just a 20-minute boat ride away from the Cinque Terre, that shines every bit as brightly as the more famous quintet of villages?

-Our 10-day Italian Wonders tour will take you to discover this wonder and get familiar with Portovenere on land and from the water.
+Our 10-day Wonders of Northern Italy Tour will take you to discover this wonder and get familiar with Portovenere on land and from the water.
 The name means Port of Venus, hearkening back to ancient times when the Romans built a temple to their goddess of love, beauty, and fertility here.

 The breathtaking village of Portovenere stretches along the Golfo dei Poeti (Poets’ Gulf).
 The gulf got it’s name because many famous poets and artists, like Lord Byron, Percy Shelley and Eugenio Montale, loved to stay in this stunning amphitheatre made of water, rocks and colorful houses.
 It’s easy to see how this magical space offered creative minds rest and inspiration in equal measure.